s-pace/docs-7/docs/Project/pictures.md

 ### High Resolution Pictures

 4D supports high resolution pictures on both macOS and Windows platforms.
-High resolution pictures can be defined by either [scale factor](#scale-factor) or [dpi](#dpi).
+High resolution pictures can be defined by either scale factor or dpi.

 #### Scale factor (macOS only)

 High resolution displays have a higher pixel density than traditional standard displays.
 For pictures to render correctly on high resolution displays, the number of pixels in the picture must be multiplied by the *scale factor* (*i.e.*, two times larger, three times larger, etc.).

-The following table demonstrates the difference between display resolution and picture pixel density.
+When using high resolution pictures, you can specify the scale factor by adding "@nx" in the picture's name (where *n* designates the scale factor).
+In the table below, you can see that the scale factor is indicated in the names of the high resolution pictures, *circle@2x.png* and *circle@3x.png*.

 |Display Type| Scale Factor|Example
 |---|---|---|
 |Standard Resolution|1:1 pixel density.| **1x**<br>![](assets/en/Project/pictureScale1.png)<br>*circle.png*
 |High Resolution| Pixel density increased by a factor of 2 or 3.|<table><th>2x</th><th>3x</th><tr><td>![](assets/en/Project/pictureScale2.png)<br>*circle@2x.png*</td><td>![](assets/en/Project/pictureScale3.png)<br>*circle@3x.png*</td></tr></table>

-When using high resolution pictures, you can specify the scale factor by adding "@nx" in the picture's name (where *n* designates the scale factor).
-In the table above, you can see that the scale factor is indicated in the names of the high resolution pictures, *circle@2x.png* and *circle@3x.png*.

 High resolution pictures with the @nx convention can be used in the following objects: